 The filling of the questionnaire is completed after the questionnaire is entered in the electronic record-keeping system of the agency and a unique number is issued.

-4. Describe the role of auxiliary information, if any, in the strategy: e.g. for validation, cross referencing, fall back data source etc.
+Describe the role of auxiliary information, if any, in the strategy, e.g. for validation, cross referencing, as a fallback data source, etc.